Aliases for ZBP1 Gene

 GeneCards Summary for ZBP1 Gene

 ZBP1 (Z-DNA Binding Protein 1) is a Protein Coding gene.
+Diseases associated with ZBP1 include Uterine Inversion.
 Among its related pathways are Immune System and Cytosolic sensors of pathogen-associated DNA.
 GO annotations related to this gene include RNA binding and left-handed Z-DNA binding.

 UniProtKB/Swiss-Prot for ZBP1 Gene